-Restricted cash represents amounts held in connection with Enterprise Products Partners' commodity financial instruments portfolio and physical natural gas purchases made on the New York Merchantile Exchange ("NYMEX").
-In addition, at December 31, 2007, restricted cash included amounts held by a third party trustee charged with disbursing proceeds from Enterprise Products Partners' Petal GO Zone bond offering.
+Restricted cash represents amounts held in connection with Enterprise Products Partners' commodity financial instruments portfolio and New York Mercantile Exchange ("NYMEX") physical natural gas purchases.
+Additional cash may be restricted to maintain our positions as commodity prices fluctuate or deposit requirements change.
+At December 31, 2007, restricted cash also included amounts held by a third party trustee charged with disbursing proceeds from Enterprise Products Partners' Petal GO Zone bond offering.
+As of June 30, 2008, all proceeds from the Petal GO Zone bonds had been released by the trustee to fund construction costs associated with the expansion of Enterprise Products Partners' Petal, Mississippi storage facility.
 The following table presents the components of our restricted cash balances at the periods indicated:

-ne 30, 008 Dec cember 31, 2007 Amounts held in brokerage accounts related to commodity hedging activities and physical natural gas purchases \$ \$ 53,144 Proceeds from Petal GO Zone bonds reserved for construction costs 17,871 Total restricted cash \$ \$ 71,015
+Sep otember 30, 2008 D ecember 31, 2007 Amounts held in brokerage accounts related to commodity hedging activities and physical natural gas purchases \$ 183,221 \$ 53,144 Proceeds from Petal GO Zone bonds reserved for construction costs 17,871 Total restricted cash \$ 183,221 \$ 71,015